able-app/docs/controls/ε elements/stepper/stepper.md

 [Styleguide Link](https://zpl.io/aRRyz5E)

+- Parent: Progress Stepper (Component)
+- Child: Step Point

 ### Structure -The "Properties" of the object.

 **Size** - The general size of the element as a whole.

 **Style** - Supplied by the child level (Base - Shape) this is the general appearance of the screen object.
 Note: Additional appearance can be added to the Base - Shape file to extend the styles at this level.

-**Ornaments** - Each Step Point has the option to add ornamentation in the form of a Label Element, which can be text which is nice for placing numbers in each of the step points, or icons which could give a visual indicator of the task to accomplish at that step of the process when multiple step points are strung together into a Stepper.
+**Ornaments** - Each Step Point at a size of Large and above have the option to add ornamentation in the form of a Label Element, which can be text which is nice for placing numbers in each of the step points, or icons which could give a visual indicator of the task to accomplish at that step of the process when multiple step points are strung together into a Stepper.

-**State** - The different appearances of the screen object based on interaction and the status of the screen object.
-States will normally be given to this Element from its Parent with possible states being Enabled, Disabled, Focus, Hover, Pressed.
+**Status** - The status of each step point is given to the Stepper from its parent, turning on/off each step point as a visual indicator of where you are in the progression.

 ### Interaction